psinha05/Blogging-Application/README.md

 The common terms that are useful for describing the DDD as

         > Bounded Context: It is a description of a boundary within which a particular model is defined and applicable.
-For example, outside of a Bounded Context, an “add” could mean two different things, either add a product to the cart or add a user.
+(For example, outside of a Bounded Context, an “add” could mean two different things, either add a product to the cart or add a user)

         > Ubiquitous Language: It is a language, shared by the development team and the domain experts It is used by all team members to connect all the   activities of the team with the software.